It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Brian: I first came into contact with serious games in the late 1970s when GEC (General Electric Company), then the largest company in the UK, used serious games in management development.
 I saw the impact it had on employee satisfaction and engagement.

-At first, I worked with simulations that others had developed.
-I began to adapt and modify the products available on the market to meet my learning objectives.
+Initially I worked with simulations that others had developed.
+I began to adapt and modify the products on the market to meet my learning objectives.
 Then, almost 40 years ago, I decided to build my own simulations.
 Over the past 40 years, I have developed about 180 simulations.
 Many of them are financial simulation games, but some have gone in quite different directions, such as helping people understand how to deal with change, develop leadership skills or get feedback on their personal interaction with others to promote inclusive leadership.

-The theme that runs like a red thread through everything is that people learn by doing things themselves, rather than taking endless passive e-learning courses or suffering “death by PowerPoint”, which is still often seen as training but involves very little learning.
-Because when someone experiences something in a simulation, from their own experience, you don’t have to convince them how certain things work, they have convinced themselves.
+The theme that runs like a red thread through everything is that people learn by doing things themselves, rather than taking endless passive e-learning courses or suffering "death by PowerPoint", which is still often understood as training but involves very little learning.
+Because when someone experiences something in a simulation, from their own experience, you don't have to convince them how certain things work, they have convinced themselves.

 I took part in one of your simulations, "Dealership Profitability", a simulation of the business model of a car dealership on a game board.
 What makes this game so realistic?